IV. Policies and Procedures

 - Advertisements may not be posted on walls, chalkboards, windows, doors, light poles, brick, elevators, sidewalks, walkways, bathrooms, trees, fences, other signs, or vehicles.
 Any advertisement posted improperly will be removed immediately and discarded.
 The responsible party will be contacted to discuss the violation.
 Possible fines and further disciplinary action may be taken if appropriate.
 Regardless of location, overlapping, covering, removing or defacing another posting is not permitted.

 - Postings are generally validated through the date of the event or deadline as shown on the posting.
 If no date is included, the posting will be approved for two weeks.
 All parties must remove advertisements within two working days after the stamped expiration date.
 Posting of temporary, outdoor direction and information signs must be approved in advance by Illinois Tech Facilities.
 The sponsoring organization must remove these signs within one (1) working day of the event.

 Any party violating this policy for the first time will receive an official warning.
 A party violating this policy for the second time may lose posting privileges for at least one semester.
-Any violation may be subject to additional penalty as determined by the Office of Student Affairs.
+Any violation may be subject to additional penalty as determined by the Office of the Vice Provost for Student Affairs.